 How do medical expenses get paid?

-Early on in the discussion, your insurer will let you know if they are taking over the file.
+Early on in the discussion regarding your travel insurance claim, your insurer will let you know if they are taking over the file.
 Insurance companies may make direct payments to care facilities, particularly if the claim is likely to be a significant amount.
 Otherwise, it will be up to you to pay the clinic or hospital and then submit your expenses to the insurance company for reimbursement.

 Track your expenses, obtain and keep all documentation

 Keep track of all your paperwork and receipts to ensure you get fully reimbursed.
 Medical bills, medical reports, accident reports…the more documentation the better.
-Submit a claim to the insurer for all of your incurred expenses once the claim is complete.
+Submit your travel insurance claim to the insurer for all of your incurred expenses once the claim is complete.

 Submit your claim